zero-g/grunt-concat-seajs/README.md

 # grunt-concat-seajs

-> If you combine a seajs project file, this task can be used with the seajs module to load the corresponding
+> If you combine a seajs project file, this task can be used with the seajs module to load the corresponding.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`